LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/OWASP.md

 This really boils down to situations like this:
 1. Misconfigured or too broad CORS configurations
-2. WEb server directly/browsing
+1. Web server directly/browsing
-3. Backups/source control files present in web roots
+1. Backups/source control files present in web roots
-4. rate limiting of APIs
+1. Rate limiting of APIs
-5. JWT Tokens not being invalidated on logout.
+1. JWT Tokens not being invalidated on logout.

 Essentially, if the question is "should a web user be able to access this data this way..." and the answer is no, then this is the category for OWASP.